 The reporting system

-Through integration with all other ERP modules, comprehensive and overarching reports can be created.
-These can be used for analysis and internal use, but also cover the legally required reports of financial accounting.
-The insight into the financial data through the reporting functions helps the company to make data-based statements about its finances.
-Business Intelligence (BI) and analysis functions provide transparency and reliable forecasts.
-The presentation in dashboards can also simulate scenarios and create overviews.
+Integration with all other ERP modules enables comprehensive and comprehensive reports to be created.
+These can be used for analysis and internal use, but can also cover the legally required financial accounting reports.
+The insight into the financial data provided by the reporting functions helps the company to make data-based statements about its finances.
+Business Intelligence (BI) and analysis functions ensure transparency and reliable forecasts.
+The visualisation in dashboards can also simulate scenarios and create overviews.

 Tax administration

-All information regarding taxes to be paid or possibly reclaimed can be generated and processed in this area.
+Here you can generate and edit information regarding taxes to be paid or possibly reclaimed.
 These functions provide the basis for tax reports and audits.
-The reports that a company needs for its tax return can also be generated.
+You can generate the reports that a company needs for its tax return.

 The advantages of an integrated finance module